 Overview of Health & Fitness

 As I mentioned before, I am a tedious person when it comes to data.
 Working out is only a fraction of a healthy lifestyle.
-I also track my food with MyFitnessPal (want to know how to do that?
-Check out this post!).
+I also track my food with MyFitnessPal.
 I allow Apple’s Health app to sync with both MYZONE and MyFitnessPal.
 This allows MyFitnessPal to automatically factor in my workouts from my food intake.
 This is a cropped screenshot of what the end of the day looks like:

 The Burning Question:

 Was that a good workout?
 Below is an overview of how I break down my workouts, based on data I’ve collected, to answer that question.
 Please note, everybody’s level of fitness is different so please don’t use this as a must hit in order to consider your workout good.

 Final Thoughts On MYZONE: